Henry Warner Slocum: Postbellum life

+Congress

 Slocum was elected as a Democrat to the 41st and 42nd Congresses (March 4, 1869 – March 3, 1873).
 He was not a candidate for renomination in 1872.
 Instead, he resumed the practice of law.
 In 1882, he was elected Representative at large from New York to the 48th Congress (March 3, 1883 – March 4, 1885).
 Slocum took an active interest in military and veterans' affairs.
 He worked in Congress for the exoneration of Major General Fitz John Porter who was court-martialed after the Second Battle of Bull Run.
 Slocum gave a strong speech on Porter's behalf in Congress on January 18, 1884.

 In 1882, Slocum narrowly missed being nominated to be the Democratic candidate for governor of New York.
 In the first two ballots, Slocum was tied with candidate Roswell P. Flower, a Wall Street lawyer.
 To break the tie, the convention selected future President Grover Cleveland on the third ballot.
 In 1885, Slocum was Grand Marshal of President Grover Cleveland's first inaugural parade in Washington, D.C.